bhoomins/Wazuh/README.md

 A complete step-by-step guide for installing and configuring Wazuh is included in the **Wazuh Report.pdf** document.

 ## Repository Structure
-├── README.md # Overview of the project
+├── README.md # Overview of the project (this file)

 ├── Wazuh Report.pdf # Full detailed report